Catholic High School (Baton Rouge, Louisiana): History

 In the early 1980s, a football practice field and baseball field were added, along with an all-weather track (which was renovated and repaved in 2000).
 In 1985, the Fine Arts-Computer Center, containing a computer lab and classroom, a band room, a chorus room, art room, drafting room, and several classrooms was added.
 Around this time, the original band room was converted into a weight room.
 In 1990, a maintenance shed was added, and in 1991, in preparation for the school's 100th anniversary, the Centennial Courtyard was built.
 Also in the early 1990s, the school purchased three homes across the street from the campus to use as additional offices.

 In the fall of 2002, the gymnasium was renovated to install air conditioning, and at that time CHS dedicated a new Health and Physical Education Center with a weight room, a wrestling room, locker rooms for athletes and PE students, and two new classrooms.
 In 2005, the Brother Gordian Udinsky Science Center, containing updated science labs for biology, chemistry, and physics, a new computer lab, and several classrooms, was dedicated and opened.

 On October 14, 2020, CHS celebrated the opening of the Brother Donnan Berry, S.C., Student Center.
 The 32,000 sf, two-story facility features a high-end commercial kitchen and dining for 600 downstairs as well as five classrooms, flexible study spaces, a conference room, and an expansive faculty wing on the second floor.
 Designed by local architects Tipton Associates, APAC, and Ritter Maher, the Student Center won an AIA Baton Rouge Rose Award for design excellence in August 2021.

 In January 2021, Catholic High opened its new athletic Strength and Conditioning Center.
 The goal of the new structure is to provide CHS student-athletes with a second workout location on campus to meet the current demand from the different sports teams.

+The school was recognized as a Cognia School of Distinction in 2023.

 Academics

 CHS offers 21 AP courses including US History, World History, Calculus, English Literature, Statistics, Psychology, French, and Biology.

+Catholic High has been recognized as a National Blue Ribbon School by the United States Department of Education 6 times: 1989, 1993, 1998, 2003, 2014, and 2020.

 Athletics

 Catholic High athletics competes in the LHSAA.
+The Bears are currently in District 4-5A with the largest public schools in East Baton Rouge Parish, including Central, Scotlandville, Woodlawn and Zachary.

 Catholic High school offers many sports to its students including football, swimming, wrestling, lacrosse, soccer, bowling, power lifting, ultimate frisbee, baseball, basketball, cross country, golf, tennis, and track and field.

 Championships

+Catholic High has won a total of 113 State Championships across multiple sports, along with 92 State Runner-up titles and 426 District, Metro, or Regional titles.